ekaratnida/Data_Streaming_and_Realtime_Analytics/Week02/part4/README.md

 ### 2. After making these updates done, we need to recompile it.
 You can do that by running:

-Install [gradle](https://gradle.org/next-steps/?version=6.6&format=bin), Version 6.6   //Set Environment path
+Install [gradle](https://gradle.org/install/) and then set the Environment path

 Under "C:\src\kafka-3.2.1-src" run